devjosfe/devjosfe/README.md

-# Hi, I'm Jose Fernando 👋
+# Hi, I'm Jose Fernando

 I'm a Full Stack Developer based in Bogotá, Colombia, with 5 years of experience building scalable web applications, backend services, and user-focused products.

-I enjoy working across the entire stack — from designing APIs and database architectures to creating clean and intuitive frontend experiences.
+I enjoy working across the entire stack, from designing APIs and database architectures to creating clean and intuitive frontend experiences.
 I have worked remotely with international teams across the US, Europe, and Latin America, collaborating on products used by thousands of users.

-## 💻 Experience
+## Experience

 ### Full Stack Developer — Take Blip
-📍 Belo Horizonte, Brazil (Remote)
+ Belo Horizonte, Brazil (Remote)
-🗓 Aug 2024 - Jan 2026
+ Aug 2024 - Jan 2026

 - Worked on building and improving communication platforms and customer experience solutions.
 - Developed full stack features, from backend services to frontend interfaces.